WZNA-LD

-WZNA-LD (channel 3), branded on-air as Nueva Vida TV, is a Spanish religious television station licensed to Guaynabo, Puerto Rico. the station is owned by New Life Broadcasting; the owners of radio stations WNVM 97.7 FM, WDNO 960 AM & WNVE 98.7 FM.
+WNVI-LD (channel 3), branded on-air as Cielo TV, is a Spanish religious television station licensed to Guaynabo, Puerto Rico. the station is owned by New Life Broadcasting; the owners of radio stations WNVM 97.7 FM, WDNO 960 AM & WNVE 98.7 FM.
 The licensee is managed by Juan Carlos Matos Barreto, who serves as President & General manager of the station.
 The station's transmitter is located at Cerro La Marquesa in Aguas Buenas.
-WZNA-LD is part of the Nueva Vida Christian Television network.
+WNVI-LD is part of the Nueva Vida Christian Television network.
 The station's programming consists of Christian music videos.